 Inadmissibility and Other Problems

-While it might initially appear that marriage-based adjustment of status cases are not that complicated, there are several traps for the unsuspecting.
+While it might initially appear that adjustment of status cases are not that complicated, there are several traps for the unsuspecting.
 Each case should be approached with a healthy respect for the legal system, and it is important to educate yourself about possible issues that might arise.

 Traveling Outside of the United States After Filing the Case

-Once the marriage-based adjustment of status case is filed, the immigrant generally cannot leave the United States until approved for advance parole unless they have a “dual intent” visa.
+Once the adjustment of status case is filed, the immigrant generally cannot leave the United States until approved for advance parole unless they have a “dual intent” visa.
 Most all visas are not dual intent.

 Overstaying a Visa Prior to Filing the Case

-It is generally true that spouses of US citizens can be granted permanent residency through the process of adjustment of status even if they have overstayed their visa.
+It is generally true that “immediate relatives” of US citizens can be granted permanent residency through the process of adjustment of status even if they have overstayed their visa.
 There is an automatic forgiveness built into law for a simple overstay.
 That does not mean that you should fall out of status or wait an unreasonable amount of time to file your case.
 Marriages dissolve and cases can be denied.
 If that happens to you, being out of status when you file the adjustment of status case could negatively impact your future immigration to the United States.

 The Important Consequences of Unlawful Presence